 Click the Notes icon .

 Select the filter type (Highlights or Notes), Reference, Notebook, or Anchor you want to display.
-This will limit the content in the resource's main display to only the words, phrases, or passages on which you've added notes or highlights.
+This limits the content in the resource’s main display to only the words, phrases, or passages on which you’ve added notes or highlights.

 Delete a Note, Notebook, or Highlight